laravel/vapor-docs/1.0/resources/storage.md

 );
 ```

-:::tip Local Development
+#### Local Development

 When developing locally, `Vapor.store` will upload to the bucket specified by the `AWS_BUCKET` environment variable.

-Your bucket may require CORS configuration to allow uploads from localhost
+In addition, your bucket may require CORS configuration to allow uploads from localhost:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>